smo0ths/Installing-and-optimizing-new-nvidia-drivers-on-windows-11-gaming-PC/README.md

 ---
 ---
 ---
+## 🟩 Integer scaling (NvCpl/Adjust desktop size and position):
+* massive performance gains can be had
+* Integer scaling (must be GPU scaling/can't use with DSC)
+---
+---
+---
 ## 🟩 ReBAR:
 * Enable rebar in your bios (or don't to avoid problems)
 * rBAR in nvidiaProfileInspector: